tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 Updated: postfix - 2:2.3.3-2.1.el5_2.i386
 ...
 ```
-Ahhhh&#8230; bugger.:'(
+Ahhhh… bugger.:'(

 ## Path of enlightenment

-OK&#8230; now I&#8217;m thinking that some stupid numpty has released the wrong rpm in the wrong repository, because I know that I set things up originally to exclude the main repositories for postfix updates and only get it from the centosplus repository.
+OK… now I'm thinking that some stupid numpty has released the wrong rpm in the wrong repository, because I know that I set things up originally to exclude the main repositories for postfix updates and only get it from the centosplus repository.
 Of course I did.
-I&#8217;m sure.
-I think. mmmmm&#8230; ok, let me check&#8230;
+I'm sure.
+I think. mmmmm… ok, let me check…

 ```text
 [root@phantom ~]# vi /etc/yum.repos.d/CentOS-Base.repo